Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 As well, you may want to choose ``ROYALTY`` or ``ADJUSTABLE-ROYALTY``.

-Usually ``EXTRA-POLICY`` should be chosen to benefit from the new features and new sales mechanisms introduced by the devellopers.
+Usually ``EXTRA-POLICY`` should be chosen to benefit from the new features and new sales mechanisms introduced by the developers.

 Optional: Create a collection